Cadillac V8 engine: CT5-V Blackwing

-The 2022-present CT5-V Blackwing carries a supercharged 6.2 L LT4 variant of the Gen V series engine, producing 668 hp, the most powerful Cadillac sedan in history.
+The 2022–present Cadillac CT5-V Blackwing carries a supercharged 6.2 L LT4 variant of the Gen V series engine, producing 668 hp, the most powerful Cadillac sedan in history.

-Cadillac 4.2 liter twin-turbo V-8 LTA engine
+Cadillac 4.2L twin-turbo V8 LTA engine

-The 4.2 liter V8 engine (GM RPO code LTA) is an eight-cylinder, dual overhead cam (DOHC) twin turbo engine produced by General Motors specifically for use in Cadillac luxury vehicles.
-The engine is the result of a new clean-sheet engine design as well as Cadillac's first twin-turbo V-8 engine.
-It first launched on the 2019 Cadillac CT6.
+The 4.2-liter V8 engine (GM RPO code LTA) is an eight-cylinder, dual overhead cam (DOHC) twin turbo engine produced by General Motors specifically for use in Cadillac luxury vehicles.
+The engine is the result of a new clean-sheet engine design as well as Cadillac's first twin-turbo V8 engine.
+It first launched with the 2019 Cadillac CT6.